BrenoBaiardi/ikrpg/README.md

 - 🎲 Spell-roll button rolls `2d6 + POW` in chat, tagged with spell name
 - “New Spell” button to create and manage spell items
 - Isolated spell-sheet template for editing spells
+- Automations for Fatigue (Will-Weavers) and Focus (Focusers) management

 ### 🛡 Optional Fatigue & Focus
 - **Toggleable** per character: enable “Fatigue” and/or “Focus” in the header (pending Focus automation)